 |The Spirit of Jamaica|

-These days no such luck, travelling to Jamaica is like playing global pin-ball with various cities, you just bounce from one airport to the next like a mini bus from Half-Way-Tree to Papine.
-The Spirit and Jet Blue fights are now the America to Jamaica local as you stopped and idle in various North American airports before finally landing in Kingston.
+These days no such luck, traveling to Jamaica is like playing global pin-ball with various cities, you just bounce from one airport to the next like a mini bus from Half-Way-Tree to Papine.
+The Spirit and Jet Blue fights are now the America to Jamaica locals, as you stop and idle in various North American airports before finally landing in Kingston.
 A friend of mine said she left Jamaica at 3:30 and did not get to Atlanta until 10PM.
-Another one said she had to go further up North to Chicago before she could head back in the Jamaica direction and even then only got home after several stops across North America in a series of up, down, drop off and pickup hopscotch type ride.
+Another one said she had to go further up North to Chicago before she could head back in Jamaica direction and even then only got home after several stops across North America in a series of up, down, drop off and pickup, hopscotch type ride.

 Air Jamaica might have been late sometimes but once they take off you knew they were heading straight for Jamaica as the maverick pilots utilize the Jet stream and wind direction to hitch a faster ride, It was not uncommon to leave late and arrive early.

 We got rid of Air Jamaica to save money but it seems the money we saved we are now using it to import rubbish, ML-250 Benz, pink slime to make beef patty, imported banana Chips from north America, among other things, our food import bill is through the roof and most of things we are importing can be sourced locally in Jamaica.
 We sold Air Jamaica but the budget expenditure continues to sky rocket, we sold Air Jamaica but the tourist cannot find direct flights so they don’t bother coming.
 We sold Air Jamaica but we doubled the Notional debt from 850 billion to 1.6 Trillion.